Season 1, episode 3: “Kill Me Now”

 MRS. SHALES: Now, Jackie wants Samuel Barber, John Cage, and Philip Glass, and Jessica wants Shania Twain’s “I Feel Like a Woman.”

-— Samuel Barber (1910-1981), John Cage Jr. (1912-1992), and Philip Glass (born 1937) are all highly influential 20th century US composers.
+- Samuel Barber (1910-1981), John Cage Jr. (1912-1992), and Philip Glass (born 1937) are all highly influential 20th-century US composers.
 Notable works include Barber’s 1936 Adagio for Strings and Cage’s 1952 4’33”, which consists of four minutes and 33 seconds of ambient sound (i.e. no composed music at all).
-Glass has composed operas, symphonies, chamber music, musical theater works, and film scores, three of which have been nominated for Academy Awards.
+Glass has composed operas, symphonies, chamber music, and film scores, three of which have been nominated for Academy Awards.

 — “Man!
 I Feel Like a Woman!” is a country pop song by Canadian singer-songwriter Shania Twain.
 It was released on her 1997 album Come On Over.